Careers/Practice Building

 MSU CVM hosts a career expo annually to provide MSU CVM Doctor of Veterinary Medicine and veterinary medical technology students the opportunity to connect with potential employers from across the country.

-A student engages with a job recruiterIn addition to the opportunities presented to MSU CVM students, last year’s event also included resources for the vendors and employers in attendance, along with complimentary lunch and an MSU CVM swag bag.
-Participating practices and organizations were invited to attend a presentation on the expectation of today's graduates.
+A student engages with a job recruiterIn addition to the opportunities presented to MSU CVM students, participating practices and organizations were invited to attend a presentation on the expectations of today's VMT and DVM graduated while enjoying a complimentary lunch.
+As part of the day's activities, employers and vendors were given the option to tour the Animal Health Center as well.

 If you’re an MSU CVM student actively searching for a job, a veterinarian in private practice looking to expand your staff, or if you’re working with an organization seeking new veterinary graduates, mark your calendar and plan to attend!